Elektrobit/crinit/README.md

 ## crinit-launch

-Helper program to start a command as a different user and / or group.
+The `crinit-launch` executable is a helper program to start a command as a different user and / or group.
 It is not meant to be executed by the user directly.

 ## Build Instructions
 Executing